jamiealquiza/tachymeter/README.md

 ### Configuration

 Tachymeter is initialized with a `Size` parameter that specifies the max sample count that will be used in the calculation.
 This is done to control resource usage and minimise the impact of tachymeter inside an application; the `AddTime` method is o(1) @ ~20ns on modern hardware.
 If the actual event count is smaller than or equal to the configured tachymeter size, all of the meaused events will be included.
-If the event count exceeds the tachymeter size, the oldest data will be overwritten (resulting in a last-window sample).
+If the event count exceeds the tachymeter size, the oldest data will be overwritten.
+In this scenario, the last window of data (that fits into the configured `Size`) will be used for output calculations.

 # Output Options